 Donor Direct Action partners with front line activists to strengthen women's rights around the world.Support DDA

-140 Million Women worldwide have been subjected to Female Genital Mutilation (FGM) according to the World Health Organization.
+Over 200 Million Women worldwide have been subjected to Female Genital Mutilation (FGM) according to the United Nations.
 In Africa, 91.5 million women and girls above age 9 live with the consequences of FGM.
 An estimated 3 million girls are at risk of undergoing the procedure every year.
 Donor Direct Action is partnering with activist organizations to end female genital mutilation.
-Its Fund to End FGM is named in honor of Efua Dorkenoo.Fund to End FGM
+Its Fund to End FGM is named in honor of legendary activist Efua Dorkenoo.Fund to End FGM

 $30 Billion in profits is generated by the human trafficking industry, according to the United Nations.
 An estimated 80% of those trafficked end up in the sex trade.
 The UN also gauges that 1 to 2 million children are trafficked every year.
 Donor Direct Action supports efforts to end sex trafficking.